Election final results projection: EU level

-How would the European Parliament look like if there was a vote tomorrow?
+How do we expect the European Parliament to look like if an election was held today (30 May)?

 Methodology